Scope of Interior Design

 Interior design today is more than decorating spaces; it’s about planning environments that inspire, support productivity, and reflect individual style.
 As demand for well-designed residential and commercial spaces grows, so does the need for trained interior designers.
 Many institutes now offer interior design programmes, but choosing the right one makes all the difference in shaping a successful career.

 At AAFT, we focus on real-world learning.
 Our courses combine technical knowledge, hands-on projects, and industry exposure to help learners build the skills and confidence needed to enter this field.
-Whether you want to start your career after a B.Sc. in Interior Design or specialise further, our programmes are designed to guide you every step of the way.
+Whether you want to start your career after a B.Des in Interior Design or specialise further, our programmes are designed to guide you every step of the way.

 If you’re ready to take the first step towards a career in interior design, fill out the enquiry form and let us help you begin your journey.